zhixiaozhang/python-dignostics/README.md

 afwa.diag_functions.diag_map and afwa.diag_functions.diag_row return the 2-D diagnostic map and row, respectively.

-If the analysis domain is large, subrountine diag_row is recommended to be used with proper parallelization.
+If the analysis domain is overly large, subrountine diag_row is recommended to be used with proper parallelization.

 Code is modified from AFWA module in WRF model